50 Years of Automated Face Recognition: Advances in Deep Face Recognition

-Despite the promise, the effective use of purely synthetic data for training SoTA FR models faces challenges.
-A primary hurdle is the \textit{domain gap} between synthetic and real images.
-Models trained solely on synthetic data may not generalize very well to real-world images due to subtle differences in texture, lighting, or artifacts introduced by the generation process.
-Ensuring sufficient diversity and realism, particularly in capturing the nuances of identity across various conditions, remains an active research area.
-Furthermore, the generation process itself can be computationally expensive, and ethical concerns regarding the potential misuse of highly realistic synthetic faces ({\it e.g.}, deepfakes) persist.
-To address these risks, there is a growing emphasis on watermarking or other techniques~\cite{asnani2022proactive} to clearly indicate that images are synthetically generated.
+Despite its promise, using purely synthetic data to train SoTA FR models faces key challenges, primarily the \textit{domain gap} between synthetic and real images.
+Models trained only on synthetic data often struggle to generalize to real-world due to subtle differences in texture, lighting, or artifacts from the generation process.
+Achieving sufficient diversity and realism, especially in capturing identity nuances under varying conditions, remains an active research focus.
+Generative models can mitigate privacy and consent concerns, yet their training on real web-sourced images raises doubts about whether generated content removes or only obscures data ownership and consent issues~\cite{Silberling2025}.
+To mitigate these risks, growing attention is given to watermarking and related methods~\cite{asnani2022proactive} that clearly mark images as synthetic. \reviewtag{\Rone}